voisnoa/Follow-along-E-Commerce-Application/README.md

 * Create a frontend function to fetch the filtered product from the endpoint.

 * Dynamically render the retrieved product data on the "My Products" page using the existing product card component.

+### Milestone 13:

+This milestone focuses on adding the ability to edit uploaded products, allowing users to update product details directly from the Products page.

+**Key Objective**

+* Add a edit button on each product card on the product page.

+* implement a backend endpoint to update product details in mongoDB.

+* Ensure changes are reflected on the front end.

+### Milestone 14:

+Implemented product deletion: backend endpoint to delete products by ID and frontend "Delete" button functionality.

+**Key Objectives**

+*